HomeDing/homeding.github.io/boards/bulb.md

 }
 ```

-To have all control over the bulb LEDS a [Switch Element](/elements/switch.md) and a [Color Element](/elements/color.md) can be used to control one of the Light Elements
+To have all control over the bulb LEDs a [Switch Element](/elements/switch.md) and a [Color Element](/elements/color.md) can be used to control one of the Light Elements
 like [Light Element](/elements/light.md), [MY9291 Element](/elements/my9291.md) or [Neo Element](/elements/neo.md).